magnars/dash.el/README.md

 We're looking to Clojure for naming and signatures.

-Right now it relies on `cl` which should be one of the very first things we fix.

 ## Warning

 This is so much a work in progress that you should definitely not be using it yet.